-The first time I went to Namibia, I was in absolute awe of everything I saw and everything I did.
+Nambia is very different from any other country in Africa and the first time I travelled there, I was in absolute awe of everything I saw and everything I did.

-I remember writing an email home to friends and family, describing the country as being how I would imagine Mars to be like, with incredible orange-toned landscapes and strange ‘alien’ creatures or like a Mad Max post-apocalyptic world.
+I remember writing an email home to friends and family, describing the country as being “how I would imagine Mars to be, with incredible orange-toned landscapes and strange ‘alien’ creatures or like a Mad Max post-apocalyptic world”.
 And funnily enough Max Max: Fury Road was filmed there some years later.

-Namibia is unique and unlike anywhere else in the world, famous for its other-worldly scenery, ethereal starry skies, stunning coastline, colossal sand dunes, vast deserts, incredible wildlife and epic adventure opportunities!
+Namibia is unique – famous for its other-worldly scenery, ethereal starry skies, stunning coastline, colossal sand dunes, vast deserts, incredible wildlife and epic adventure opportunities!

 Visit a Traditional and Authentic Himba Village